MHryciuk1/ZNSFS/README.md

 mount -t f2fs /dev/vdb /mnt/f2fs/
 ```
 # other
-for this type youneed to extract kernel
+for this type you need to extract kernel (not used right now)
 ```
 mkdir -p iso-mount
 sudo mount -o loop "$ISO" iso-mount